kungming2/translator-BOT-reborn/docs/language_processing.md

 ## Converter

 The `converter()` function in `languages.py` is the most essential function in the codebase.
 Its purpose is to accept any input and interpret what language that input intended.
-The converter will accept the aforementioned codes, standard language names, but even misspelllings to help return accurate identification of languages from user input.
+The converter will accept the aforementioned codes, standard language names, and even misspellings to help return accurate identification of languages from user input.

 #### The Lingvo Class